Diddy12310/next/TERMS.md

 ## Information Sharing

-In Short: We only share information with your consent to comply with laws or to protect your rights.
+We only share information with your consent to comply with laws or to protect your rights.

 We may process or share data based on the following legal basis: